Simone Biles routing field, edging note card at U.S. Gymnastics Championships

 On Friday, Biles nailed her bars set, receiving applause from Laurent Landi, who coached Madison Kocian to a bars silver in Rio.

 Biles has never won a national title on bars.
-At the Olympics, she had the highest scores in the all-around on beam, floor and vault and the eighth-highest score on bars.
+At the Olympics, she had the highest scores in the all-around on beam, floor and vault and the seventh-highest score on bars.

 “She needs to go through more mental belief that she [belongs] at this level on the bars,” said Laurent Landi, a 40-year-old former French gymnast.

 Landi insisted Biles was not at her best Friday.
 He noted her two overcooked tumbling passes on floor that cost her six tenths for going out of bounds.
-Imperfect landings.
+Imperfect landings on other events.
 He dismissed Biles’ lead and said he already has plans for upgraded routines before worlds, next year and possibly in the Olympic year.

 “Sometimes when it’s difficult in the gym, we, my wife and I, try just to remind her who she’s trying to beat,” he said.
 “It’s herself.”